andreasthoelke/dotvim/help.md

 :e %mynewfile - this creates a new buffer in the current Dirvish folder! g?          - show help
-K           - file info/ dir size/ last write
-.           - on a file, then 'rm' or 'mv %..' to delete, more file. leader df   - delete file with relative path vis-sel .   - doesn't insert the full path: https://github.com/justinmk/vim-dirvish/issues/188 :!touch %newFile  .. :!mkdir %newfolder
+K           - file info/ dir size/ last write leader df   - delete file with relative path vis-sel .   - doesn't insert the full path: https://github.com/justinmk/vim-dirvish/issues/188 :!touch %newFile  .. :!mkdir %newfolder